Last updated 9 months ago by Jessica Brooks | Published: May 17, 2020

-If you’re not Mongolian, then you (probably) will not have heard of Dashdorjiin Natsagdorj.
-Born in 1906, Natsagdorj was a Mongolian poet and writer.
-He was also the founder of the Mongolian Writer’s Union and is considered one of the founding fathers of modern Mongolian – one of the pioneers of modern Mongol literature.
-He is the author of one of my favourite Mongolian poems – ‘Minii Nutag – My Home’ which celebrates the natural beauty of Mongolia.
-The poem is in full below for those interested.
+If you’re not Mongolian, you may not have heard of Dashdorjiin Natsagdorj.
+Born in 1906, Natsagdorj was a seminal Mongolian poet and writer.
+He founded the Mongolian Writer’s Union and is considered one of the pioneers of modern Mongolian literature.
+Among his many works, including the 1934 opera “Three Fateful Hills,” which depicts the 1921 revolution, my favorite is the poem “Minii Nutag – My Home” which beautifully celebrates the natural beauty of Mongolia.
+You can find the full poem below.

-Dashdorjiin Natsagdorj by Mongolian artist Soyolmaa Tsegmid.
-Soyolmaa Tsegmid usually draws on silk or ricepaper and uses freehand brushwork techniques – https://www.instagram.com/ooloo0524/.
+Dashdorjiin Natsagdorj, illustrated by Mongolian artist Soyolmaa Tsegmid, who typically uses freehand brushwork techniques on silk or rice paper.
+You can explore more of her work here.
 Natsagdorj died an early death in 1937 shortly after being released from a short period of imprisonment during Mongolia’s Political Purges.

-‘During the communist period (1924-1990) , of course, writers were strongly discouraged from addressing religious or spiritual topics.
-But Mongolians had at their disposal their shamanic tradition of animism, and so writers created a literature which celebrated the land, and which honored the ancestors in the form of the grasses and the hills and the trees.’
-(Simon Wickham-Smith – British translator and academic)
+“During the communist period (1924-1990) , of course, writers were strongly discouraged from addressing religious or spiritual topics.
+But Mongolians had at their disposal their shamanic tradition of animism, and so writers created a literature which celebrated the land, and which honored the ancestors in the form of the grasses and the hills and the trees.”

 High stately mountains Khentei, Khangai and Soyon,